websanco/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/developer-guide/creating-custom-video-shortcut-providers.md

    unzip liferay-g9b6.zip -d liferay-g9b6
    ```

-1. Run this `gradlew` command to build the JAR file and deploy it to your new Docker container:
+1. Run the `gradlew deploy` command to build the JAR file and deploy it to your new Docker container:

    ```bash
    ./gradlew deploy -Ddeploy.docker.container.id=$(docker ps -lq)